umairx25/WeatherApp/README.md

-# World Weather Information Application
+# WeatherApp

-The World Weather Information Application is a Java program that provides real-time weather data for cities around the world using the OpenWeather API.
+WeatherApp is a Java program that provides real-time weather data for cities around the world using the OpenWeather API.
 This application allows users to input a city and choose the corresponding country to retrieve weather details such as temperature, humidity, and more.
 The GUI is designed to make accessing weather information simple and visually appealing.

 ## Table of Contents